prompts indicate something that should be entered from the Bash command line, > prompts are inside MySQL itself.

 Always Take a Backup Before Making ANY Changes

-Use ‘ mysqldump databasename > databasebackup.sql ‘ to make a backup of your database before continuing with this guide is strongly recommended.
-Replace databasename with your actual database name and databasebackup with the name of the file you would like to create and end it append it with .sql as the type of file to save your database to.
+Replace the database name with your actual database name and database backup with the name of the file you would like to create and end it with .sql as the type of file to save your database.
 This will allow you to restore MySQL Databases Using mysqldump from this backup file at any time.

-We recommend that you run this command from a directory that is not publicly accessible so that your database cannot be downloaded from your account without logging into the command line, or FTP.
+We recommend that you run this command from a directory that is not publicly accessible so that your database cannot be downloaded from your account without logging into the command line or FTP.
 Make sure to change your directory to /root or /home or another location in your file system that requires proper credentials.

 Example: Resetting the WordPress Admin password